aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 ## FrameWork-Dev
 An experimental webpage platform with integrated CMS and back office control panel for multi webpage deployment and simultaneous management

+## Milestones
+- upgrade authentication package for password less auth
+- add library for other types of databases
+- code clean up

 ## Version history
 Started upgrading to PHP 5.7

+## ToDo packages
+- Shopping cart
+- Payments terminal
+- Feedback rating system

+check modules directory for an up to date list of packages

 ##Security
 Please report security issues to info@aeonlabs.de